 To track custom event you should attach a trigger on the interactive page element and define event values.
 To do that add to the configuration the triggers section and set up event trigger.

 This example will send custom event when page element using "mybutton" ID will be clicked:

 '''

-<amp-analytics type="ppasanalytics">

-<script type="application/json">

 "vars": {

-"host": <instance_domain>,

-"website_id": <app_id>,

-"website_hash": <tracker_hash>

-},

-"triggers": {

-"exampleEvent": {

-"selector": "#mybutton",

-"on": "click",

-"request": "customevent",

-"vars": {

 "event_category": "buttons",

 "event_action": "click",

 "event_name": "testButton"

+}

+}

+}

 </script>

 </amp-analytics>

 '''

 These are parameters used by custom event: